 So these are some of the most common methods of performance appraisals, let’s now have a look at the importance of performance appraisals:

 Importance of types of performance appraisals

-- Efficient Feedback System– The regular performance assessments conducted by the 360-degree performance appraisal system serve as an efficient feedback system.
-Letting the employees know about how they are doing in an organization can boost their motivation and productivity significantly.
-Such a system helps the employees to excel at their job.
+The 360-degree performance appraisal system serves as an efficient feedback system.
+Letting the employees know about how they are doing in an organization can boost motivation and productivity significantly.
+Such a system helps the employees to excel at their jobs.

-- Appropriate Training and Development Strategies– When an employee’s weak points and strengths are identified, an HR manager does not have to struggle much for structuring an effective training process.
+An HR manager does not have to struggle much for structuring an effective training process once he identifies an employee’s weak points and strengths.
 Performance evaluation tools suggest the most obvious training methods based on the employee’s work behavior.
 In the long run, such training processes assure employee development.

-- Promotions and Bonuses– An employee of an organization should never feel that there are not enough growth opportunities in the company.
+An employee of an organization should never feel that there are not enough growth opportunities in the company.
 To shun this complexity, promotions are crucial.
 But not every employee in the company deserves a higher job position and that is when performance appraisal comes into play.
 It recommends the employees suitable to be promoted based on how good they have been performing with the tasks assigned.
-It also decides the employees that deserve bonuses.
+This method also decides the employees that deserve bonuses.

-- Suitable Job Profile– If the work behavior of an employee is more suitable for another job position, transfers can always be made.
+If the work behavior of an employee is more suitable for another job position, he/she can be mover to another department.
 This is based on the skills showcased by an employee.

 Performance management is imperative for an organization, as it helps motivate and guide employees in improving their performance.
-It assists organizations to encourage the high performers and suggest appropriate development or training programs to the below-average performers.
+It assists organizations to encourage the high performers and suggests appropriate development or training programs for the below-average performers.